$\Omega$-dibaryon production with hadron interaction potential from the lattice QCD in relativistic heavy-ion collisions: Results and discussion

-In this work the particle interaction potential from the lattice QCD was taken into account and the overlap wave function was assumed to be the $S-$wave function calculated by solving Schr\"odinger equation.
-By using the phase-space information from the blast-wave model as well as the transport model (AMPT), the coalesced $p\Omega$, $n\Omega$, $\Omega\Omega$ gave the similar results and agreed with the previous predictions~\cite{SHAH20166,PhysRevC.95.044905,PAL2005210}.
-These consistent results implied that $N\Omega$ and $\Omega\Omega$ could be bounded in $S-$wave state and produced via coalescence mechanism at final stage in relativistic heavy ion collisions.
-And it also illustrated that the hyperon-hyperon ($YY$) and hyperon-nucleon ($YN$) interactions from first principle calculation, such as the lattice QCD, could be examined by investigated the production of $\Omega$-dibaryons.
+In this work the particle interaction potential from the lattice QCD near physical pion mass $m_\pi$ = 146 MeV was taken into account and the relative wave function was assumed to be the $S-$wave function calculated by solving Schr\"odinger equation.
+By using the phase-space information from either the Blast-wave model or the AMPT model, the coalesced $p\Omega$, $n\Omega$, $\Omega\Omega$ gave the similar results and were in a good agreement with the previous prediction~\cite{SHAH20166,PhysRevC.95.044905,PAL2005210}.
+These consistent results implied that $N\Omega$ and $\Omega\Omega$ could be bounded in the $S-$wave state and produced via coalescence mechanism at final stage in relativistic heavy ion collisions.
+It also indicates that the hyperon-hyperon ($YY$) and hyperon-nucleon ($YN$) interactions from the first principle calculation, such as the lattice QCD, could be examined by investigating the production of $\Omega$-dibaryons as well as $\Lambda$-dibaryons etc.